Discovery and inference beyond linearity for epidemiological data by integrating Bayesian regression, tree ensembles and Shapley values: Abstract

 \section{Abstract}

-Machine Learning (ML) is gaining popularity for hypothesis-free discovery of risk and protective factors in healthcare studies.
+Machine Learning (ML) is gaining popularity in epidemiology and healthcare studies for hypothesis-free discovery of risk and protective factors.
 ML is strong at discovering nonlinearities and interactions, but this power is compromised by a lack of reliable inference.
 Although Shapley values provide local measures of features' effects, valid uncertainty quantification for these effects is typically lacking, thus precluding statistical inference.
-We propose RuleSHAP, a framework that addresses this limitation by combining a dedicated Bayesian sparse regression model with a new tree-based rule generator and Shapley value attribution.
-RuleSHAP provides detection of nonlinear and interaction effects with uncertainty quantification at the individual level.
+We propose RuleSHAP, a framework that addresses this limitation by combining a dedicated Bayesian sparse regression model with an improved tree-based rule generator and Shapley value attribution.
+RuleSHAP provides detection of nonlinear and interaction effects, with uncertainty quantification at the individual level as a key contribution.
 We derive an efficient formula for computing marginal Shapley values within this framework.
-We demonstrate the validity of our framework on simulated data.
-Finally, we apply RuleSHAP to data from an epidemiological cohort to detect and infer several effects for high cholesterol and blood pressure, such as nonlinear interaction effects between features like age, sex, ethnicity, BMI and glucose level.
+We apply RuleSHAP to data from an epidemiological cohort to detect and infer several effects for high cholesterol and blood pressure, such as nonlinear interaction effects between features like age, sex, ethnicity, BMI and glucose level.
+To conclude, we demonstrate the validity of our framework on simulated data.

 {\it Keywords:} Bayesian uncertainty quantification, nonlinearity, local feature effect